 Keep DUROGESIC patches in the sealed pouch until it is time to apply them.

 Keep the patches in a dry place where temperature stays below 30°C.

-The contents of DUROGESIC patches may be retrieved and abused by addicts.
+The contents of DUROGESIC patches may be retrieved and abused or misused illegally.

 What it looks like